microsoft/language-server-protocol/_specifications/specification-3-17.md

 	/**
 	 * Whether the client allows the server to actively cancel a
 	 * semantic token request, e.g. supports returning
-	 * LSPErrorCodes.ServerCancelled.
+	 * ErrorCodes.ServerCancelled.
 If a server does the client
 	 * needs to retrigger the request.
 	 *
 	 * @since 3.17.0